Science Policy Report

-(TOP) ~ Chesapeake Bay Stewardship Fund
+(TOP) ~ Delaware River Restoration Fund

 Vision: The Societies Washington, DC Science Policy Office (SPO) will advocate the importance and value of the agronomic, crop and soil sciences in developing national science policy and ensuring the necessary public-sector investment in the continued health of the environment for the well being of humanity.
 The SPO will assimilate, interpret, and disseminate in a timely manner to Society members information about relevant agricultural, natural resources and environmental legislation, rules and regulations under consideration by Congress and the Administration.

 This page of the ASA-CSSA-SSSA web site will highlight current news items relevant to Science Policy.
 It is not an endorsement of any position.